AsharibAli/100-days-of-code/README.md

 ## 💪 Let's Get Started!

 Are you ready to embark on this 100-day journey?
-Remember, the path to becoming a TypeScript developer is not just about reading and watching but about doing.
+Remember, the path to becoming a developer is not just about reading and watching but about doing.
 Let's code, learn, and grow together! 🚀

-### 📅 Start Date: [28/02/2024]
+### 📅 Start Date: [02/03/2024]

 *Happy Coding, and see you at the finish line!* 🏁 *Please Star the Repositry🌟*

-**#100DaysOfTypeScript #CodeToLearn #LearningJourney**
+**#100DaysOfCode #CodeToLearn #LearningJourney**